Skip to Content

 Northern Screamer with wings widespread

-The Northern Screamer (Chauna chavaria), also known as the Chavaria, belongs to the family Anhimidae.
+The Northern Screamer (Chauna Echevarria), also known as the Chavaria, belongs to the family Anhimidae.
 Native to South America, this near-threatened species dwells primarily in freshwater marshes and lakeshores.
-Characterized by a large, goose-like body and elongated neck, they exhibit mostly grey plumage, with white wing patches prominent during flight.
+Characterized by a large, goose-like body and elongated neck, it exhibits mostly grey plumage, with white wing patches prominent during flight.

 Diet: